sevagh/freemusicdemixer.com/docs/index.md

 In music demixing, music source separation, or song splitting, AI models are used to separate the different instruments from a music recording into stems.
 This web application allows you to demix or split your music files, free and with no usage limits since it runs on **your computer!** 🫵🏽

-Load a song to decompose it into **bass, drums, vocals, melody, and karaoke** using high-quality AI models!
-We provide [Open-Unmix](https://github.com/sigsep/open-unmix-pytorch) [UMX-L](https://zenodo.org/record/5069601) as the fast base model, and [Demucs v4 Hybrid Transformer](https://github.com/facebookresearch/demucs) as the high-quality option, making this website the best free web-based song splitter available today!
-This site is created and maintained by [Sevag H](https://github.com/sevagh).
+Load a song to decompose, split, or separate it into **vocals, instrumental, bass, drums, melody, piano, and guitar stems** using the [Demucs v4 Hybrid Transformer](https://github.com/facebookresearch/demucs) family of AI models.
+This website is the best free web-based song splitter available today, created and maintained by [Sevag H](https://github.com/sevagh).
 <div class="image-container">
 <img class="responsive-img" src="./assets/images/music-demix.webp" alt="music-demixing-diagram"/>
 </div>